open-policy-agent/eopa/docs/enterprise-opa/reference/cli-reference.md

 plan    The plan target emits a bundle containing a plan, i.e., an intermediate
         representation compiled from the input files for each specified entrypoint.
-        This is for further processing, Enterprise OPA cannot evaluate a "plan bundle" like it can evaluate a wasm or rego bundle.
+        This is for further processing, EOPA cannot evaluate a "plan bundle" like it can evaluate a wasm or rego bundle.
 ```